|

 ARC have a comprehensive civil liability

-policy with sports insurance specialist brokers Perkins Slade Ltd. The
+policy with sports insurance specialist brokers

-cover is similar to that provided to the other 280 sports governing bodies
+cover is similar to that provided to the other 280 sports governing

-for which Perkins Slade act as brokers.
+act as brokers.
 (See

 summary of insurance cover)

-The policy covers
+The

-races organised by affiliated clubs.
-These races require a permit which
+and affiliated organisations.
+These races require a

-will be issued by ARC following receipt of a satisfactory
+permit which will be issued by ARC following receipt of a satisfactory

 Permit